polyrhythm-project/polyrhythm-maps/composers/README.md

 # Composers Map

 This map is meant to show the birthplace and death locations of composers.
 The original interactive map included line features connecting the birth and death locations.
-Birth and death locations were classified by different coloured markers.
+Birth and death locations are shown in different colours (birth = green; death = red).
+Birth and death data points are connect with lines.
+Metadata is swhown in pop-ups that are activated by clicking on a point.

-Metadata include the following fields:
+Birth metadata include the following fields:
-- Composer Name
+- Composer
 - Nationality
-- Birth Date
+- Date
+- City
+- Country
+- Corpus Works
+- Corpus Examples

+Death metadata include the following fields:
+- Composer
-- Birth Place
+- Nationality
-- Death Date
+- Date
+- City
+- Country
-- Death Place
+- Corpus Works
-- Corpus Representation
+- Corpus Examples

 NOTES:
+- Date, City, and Country change based on birth vs. death data points.
+Other fields (nationality, corpus works, and corpus examples) uprovide the same metadata for each composer.
 - Birth and death locations are given using two data points: City and Country.
 In cases where locations have changed name, both names are given, with the modern name given in parentheses.
 - Corpus Representation is available on the composers' page by number of works and number of examples (https://polyrhythm.humdrum.org/composers/).
 Please provide the number, with % of the whole corpus in parentheses (one decimal), e.g., 40 works (8.9%).
 These will need to added to the csv/GeoJSON files.

-Clicking?
-Hovering?
-Filtering?

 ![Original CARTO composers map](composers-carto.png)